 Strand Title Funder Description Further information Maximum award amount Duration Strand 1L INSTAR+ National Monuments Service of the Department of Housing, Local Government and Heritage, in partnership with the Heritage Council Providing opportunities to fully realise the potential of Ireland's archaeological record, transforming our understanding of how Ireland's society has evolved.
 The main objective of INSTAR+ will be to ensure that the large amounts of archaeological work, previously undertaken in the context of development-led excavations, is translated into knowledge about Ireland's past.
-Appendix 2 €220,000 24 months Strand 2A Strand 2A Open call for interdisciplinary research Irish Research Council Open call for interdisciplinary research addressing national or global societal challenges, led by AHSS PI with STEM co-PI Appendix 1 €220,000 24 months Strand 2B Better World Awards 2021 Department of Foreign Affairs (Irish Aid) Providing opportunities for new collaborations between researchers in Ireland and researchers in eligible partner countries, based around excellent research projects aligned to the policy priorities set out in A Better World: Ireland's Policy for International Development .
-Appendix 3 €350,000 36 months
+Appendix 2 €220,000 24 months Strand 2A Strand 2A Open call for interdisciplinary research Irish Research Council Open call for interdisciplinary research addressing national or global societal challenges, led by AHSS PI with STEM co-PI €220,000 24 months Strand 2B Better World Awards 2024 Department of Foreign Affairs (Irish Aid) Providing opportunities for new collaborations between researchers in Ireland and researchers in eligible partner countries, based around excellent research projects aligned to the policy priorities set out in A Better World: Ireland's Policy for International Development .
+Appendix 4 €350,000 36 months

-Strands 1L and 2B are each funded by a government department or agency, and, accordingly, there will be a strong partnership in place for the duration of the research and in the dissemination of the results.
-Applicants are encouraged to integrate intersectoral partnership across the project lifecycle, from design stage through to dissemination.
+Strands 1L and 2B are each funded by a government department or agency, and, accordingly, there will be requirements in place to produce updates on the progress of and outcomes of the research for the strategic funding partner.
+Applicants are also encouraged to integrate intersectoral partnership across the project lifecycle, from design stage through to dissemination.